"Barr Castle! Tenantless and wild!

 Cessnock Castle, a plain rectangular keep dating from the 15th century, lies in a wooded area south-east of Galston.

 An 1837 description of Galston, including a listing of the key personalities of the town, is given in this extract from Pigot's Directory for Ayrshire.
-The transcript was provided by Keith Muirhead from the Sunshine Coast of Queensland.
+The transcript was provided by Keith Muirhead from Queensland.

 View photographs of Galston and the surrounding area.

-- The transcription of the section for Galston from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Galston from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 Information about boundaries and administrative areas is available from A Vision of Britain through time.